Sam Hidalgo-Clyne: International career

 Hidalgo-Clyne made his full Scotland debut on Saturday 7 February 2015, coming off the replacements' bench in a 15–8 defeat to France in the 2015 Six Nations Championship, and did so again in each of the remaining four matches.

 Hidalgo-Clyne has also represented Scotland under-17, under-18, under-20 and Scotland Sevens.

+Coaching career

+On 5 August 2025, Italian club Mogliano Rugby announced Hidalgo-Clyne as new head coach of their reserve team, which plays in the domestic "Serie B" second-tier league.